Flexible financing

 The equity payoff addendum for an AITD contains:

-• existing financing information to be provided which identify the existing encumbrances on the property, the principal amounts of which are included in the all-inclusive note amount [See RPI Form 442 §1];
+• existing financing information which identifies the existing encumbrances on the property, the principal amounts of each included in the all-inclusive note amount [See RPI Form 442§1];

-• contract collection, for the agent to check whether the seller has agreed with the buyer to place the mortgage on contract collection with a third party [See RPI Form 442 §3];
+• contract collection for the agent to check when the seller has agreed with the buyer to place the mortgage on contract collection with a third party [See RPI Form 442 §3];

-• buyer’s default/seller’s remedies which states when the buyer fails to make payments on the AITD, the seller is no longer required to make payments on the underlying wrapped encumbrances unless the AITD is reinstated [See RPI Form 442 §5];
+• buyer’s default/seller remedies which state when the buyer fails to make payments on the AITD, the seller is no longer required to make payments on the underlying wrapped encumbrances unless the AITD is reinstated [See RPI Form 442 §5];

-• a foreclosure bid, equity payoff AITD which states the seller’s demand on foreclosure of the AITD will be the amount of their equity in the AITD.
+• a foreclosure bid provision which states the seller’s demand on foreclosure of the AITD will be the amount of their equity in the AITD.
 The AITD equity is the difference between the balance remaining on an all-inclusive note and the balance(s) remaining on the underlying encumbrances.
 The buyer at the foreclosure sale takes the trustee’s deed subject to the underlying encumbrances [See RPI Form 442 §7]; and

-• a payoff demand, equity payoff AITD which states the payoff demand for reconveyance of the AITD.
+• a payoff demand provision which states the payoff demand for reconveyance of the AITD.
 The payoff demand is the difference in the amounts remaining unpaid on the all-inclusive note and the underlying wrapped encumbrances.
 [See RPI Form 442 §8]

 The full payoff addendum for an AITD contains much of the same terms as the equity payoff addendum, except for:

-• a foreclosure bid, full payoff AITD which states on foreclosure under the AITD, the seller will demand and bid the entire balance of the all-inclusive note.
-Concurrent with the foreclosure sale, the seller will satisfy and obtain a reconveyance of the underlying encumbrance, unless the seller is the successful bidder and credits themselves with the underlying mortgage amount they assume.
+• a foreclosure bid provision states that on foreclosure under the AITD, the seller will demand and bid the entire balance of the all-inclusive note.
+Concurrent with the foreclosure sale, the seller will satisfy and obtain a reconveyance of the underlying encumbrance, unless the seller is the successful bidder and credits themselves for the amount of the underlying mortgage debt.
 [See RPI Form 443 §7]

 150-1